 Salah, however, provided a reminder of just why he is regarded as one of the Premier League’s finest footballers, scoring three times including two penalties to take an early lead in the race for the Golden Boot.

-The Egyptian finished as the division’s leading scorer in back-to-back seasons in 2018 and 2019, and looks likely to feature highly in the scoring charts once more based on this form.
+The Egyptian finished as the division’s leading scorer in back-to-back seasons in 2018 and 2019, before finishing as runner-up for the accolade last season.